What, When and How to Take Action

 What's happening in the AL Legislature

-The 2010 Regular Session of the Alabama Legislature adjourned on April 22, 2010.
 The next Regular Session of the Alabama Legislature will convene on Tuesday, March 1, 2011.

 2010 LWVAL Legislative Report

 In this report, LWVAL followed state legislation on which the League has a position and on which it took take action.
 (See the 2010 LWVAL Legislative Priorities list for the issues on which our Action Team was focused.)
 For each bill, the report includes bill sponsors, bill summary, complete bill text, final status of the legislation, LWVAL's position on the legislation, and LWVAL's action.
 The Report was updated weekly.
 New legislation impacting the League's positions and principles was added to the report throughout the session.
 A list of monitored legislation was also reported.
 These were bills of interest for which the League does not express support or opposition but followed during the legislative session.
+The LWVAL will post a similar 2011 Legislative Report on this website throughout the 2011 Regular Session which begins on March 1, 2011.

 ALISON (Alabama Legislative Information System Online)